Changes for individuals

 On 1 May 2016, the Declaration of Independent Contractor Status (VAR) has been abolished.
 This has consequences for contractors who used to perform services in the Netherlands based on such a declaration, as well as for the entities who hire these contractors.
 The new legislation means that organisations that work with contractors have to assess the relationship with their contractors to make sure the labour relationship does not qualify as an employment.

-New legislation to provide clarity for clients of contractors about the nature of the labour relationship is planned to enter into force as of 1 January 2021.
+The new legislation is planned to enter into force as of 1 January 2021, but both content and timing of this legislation is uncertain.
 In the meantime, a tax status independent contractors transitional period will apply, during which the Dutch tax authorities will only enforce legislation in organisations in case of evident and intentional false self-employment.
+As of 1 January 2020, however, the Tax Administration can also enforce legislation if organisations do not (or insufficiently) follow instructions from the Tax Administration with respect to their labour relationships with contractors, within a reasonable period of time.

 Supervisory board members